Krupp Internship Program

 Stanford students have always been involved in various volunteer opportunities in Berlin.
 Lately, students have organized small projects in a German-English Kindergarten close to the Berlin Center, called Kinderhaus Tom Sawyer.
 Past projects have included a singing project, a baking project and a reading project, as well as making ice cream with some of the children.
 It is also possible to get involved individually with Treffpunkt Hilfsbereitsschaft, a Berlin volunteering network.
 Students will be matched with this organization to see what opportunities may be available.

-Students who would like to get involved in a local volunteering activity while in Berlin, please be in touch with Jutta Ley during the second week after your arrival at the Center to see what kind of work will be available and if you are able to add another commitment to your academic schedule.
+Students who would like to get involved in a local volunteering activity while in Berlin, please be in touch with the Student Services Coordinator during the second week after your arrival at the Center to see what kind of work will be available and if you are able to add another commitment to your academic schedule.